yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20200730_apimgr_relnotes.md

 #### Connect to URL Filter

-If the Connect to URL filter Request Protocol Headers field is not configured correctly, a runtime exception (`unexpected IO error`) is thrown when the filter is executed.
+If the Connect to URL filter Request Protocol Headers field is not configured correctly (for example, headers are not ending with a blank line), a runtime exception (`unexpected IO error`) is thrown when the filter is executed.
 In earlier versions, this error did not appear in the logs.

 ### API Manager behavior